Public-Health-Scotland/R-Resources/posit_team_applications_faq.md

 #### How do I install the `{phsmethods}` package?

 The `{phsmethods}` package has a dependency on the the `{gdata}` package.
-The `{gdata}` package cannot be intalled as a pre-compiled binary; attempting this gives an error.
-Therefore, you need to force R to install the source version by specifiying the URL for the source version of packages on Package Manager:
+The `{gdata}` package cannot be installed as a pre-compiled binary; attempting this gives an error.
+Therefore, you need to force R to install the source version by specifying the URL for the source version of packages on Package Manager:

 ```
 install.packages("gdata", repos = c("https://ppm.publichealthscotland.org/phs-cran/latest"))